-ATS and ERS publish policy statement on disparities in respiratory healthOctober 1st, 2013 in Health /
+ATS and ERS publish policy statement on disparities in respiratory healthOctober 1, 2013 in Medicine & Health / Health

 To address the global phenomenon of disparities in respiratory health, the American Thoracic Society and the European Respiratory Society have released an official policy statement in which each pledges its commitment to reducing health disparities between the lowest and highest socioeconomic groups by continuing or initiating work with leaders from governments, academia, and other organizations to promote scientific inquiry and training, disseminate medical information and best practices, and monitor and advocate for public respiratory health.

 The statement appears in the October 1 American Journal of Respiratory and Critical Care Medicine.